publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s432.md

 [Pub.
 L. 94–202, § 8(c)][/us/pl/94/202/s8/c], Jan.
 2, 1976, [89 Stat.
 1137][/us/stat/89/1137], provided that:

-> “Section 232 of the Social Security Act \[this section\], as added by subsection (b) of this section, shall be effective with respect to statements reporting income received after 1977.”
+> “Section 232 of the Social Security Act \[[42 U.S.C.
+432][/us/usc/t42/s432]\], as added by subsection (b) of this section, shall be effective with respect to statements reporting income received after 1977.”

 ----------